mkijowski/lab4-ceg-3400/LAB4-INSTRUCTIONS.md

 After you have an understanding of what a Bind shell and reverse shell are see if you can make this one respond!

 Hint: Try connecting to the opened port with `nc` from a different system.
+(We will be covering `nc` usage on Thursday, but it is a simple command if you want to tackle it before then.

-Again, answer all questions in `README.md`.
+Answer all questions in `README.md`.

+**You may want to take a look at the Extra Credit section below prior to moving on with the lab.**

 ---